w3f/w3f-education/docs/Rust/section2/safe-math.md

 At a glance, this may seem confusing, as we just got done explaining how to handle a `Option`, not `Result`. `Result` may be used as an alternative to `Option` where it ergonomically makes sense to let the user know that something unexpected has happened.
-This is particularly useful in the context of dispatchables within a Substrate pallet, for example.
+This is particularly useful in the context of dispatchables within a Substrate pallet, for example, where information about a failure to perform some action matters in the context of the application.

 :::tip `ok_or` or `ok_or_else`?